-- a) A total of 125 applications relating to TPO trees, of which 6 were refused, 4 withdrawn to fell protected trees, 30 were granted which is equivalent to 24% of all applications.
-Out of these permissions 65% were granted due to disease, 18% were considered dangerous to public safety, 12% were having a detrimental impact on other more notable trees due to overcrowding and 5% were due to building damage or highway safety.
-The 30 applications that were granted resulted in the felling of a total of 87 trees however, in some cases a replant condition was attached to the permission resulting in a total of 21 new trees being planted. - b) The number of new TPOs created (and confirmed) for the monitoring year is 9.
+a) A total of 119 applications relating to TPO trees, of which 3 were split decisions, 9 were refused, 107 were granted which is equivalent to 90% of all applications.
+Out of the granted applications, 27 resulted in the felling of a total of 69 trees with a condition to replant a total of 31 new trees.
+Out of the reasons for felling 88 % relate to disease, dying or overcrowding, 6% related to damage of property and 6% for other reasons.

+b) The number of new TPOs created (and confirmed) for the monitoring year is 11.